vedicastrology123/vash/content/articles/testimonials.md

 ### Testimonials

-Please know about Me and My Expertise, from [My Quora Profile, and Questions and My Answers](https://www.quora.com/profile/Steve-Hora) and on this [website](https://stevehora.com) .
+Please know about Me and My Expertise, from [My Quora Profile](https://www.quora.com/profile/Steve-Hora) and my [Questions and My Answers](https://www.quora.com/profile/Steve-Hora) and on this [website](https://stevehora.com) .

-To know about my prediction accuracy, contact [Puja Kataria on Facebook](https://www.facebook.com/puja.kataria) and for [my knowledge Rami Sivan on Quora](https://www.quora.com/profile/Rami-Sivan).
+To know about my prediction accuracy, contact [Puja Kataria on Facebook](https://www.facebook.com/puja.kataria) and for my knowledge from [Rami Sivan on Quora](https://www.quora.com/profile/Rami-Sivan).

 #### Take away